 9) Good Old Silly Putty!
 I know some moms don’t like playdoh because “it makes a mess” but silly putty has a different consistency.
 It doesn’t crumble like playdoh, and it has more resistance, which is great for fine motor strengthening.
 It comes in the handy little egg too, which definitely won’t take up too much room in your purse.
 I like to stick a couple of beads or pennies in there, too.
 It’s fun for kids to dig them out and it’s extra work for those little muscles.

 10) Travel Colorforms toys are another quiet but fun pocketbook-sized toy for kids to play with while waiting.
-They come in all different characters, like this Disney Princess take along set or this Doc McStuffins Take Along Set.
-One thing I like about colorforms is that they are great for fine motor, but you don’t have to worry about your kid sticking them (like stickers) to the chairs in the waiting room while you speak to the secretary!
+They come in all different characters like this Disney Princess take-along set or this Doc McStuffins Take Along Set.
+One thing I like about Colorforms is that they are great for fine motor, but you don’t have to worry about your kid sticking them (like stickers) to the chairs in the waiting room while you speak to the front desk!
 Ha-Ha!

 Check out these amazing posts by other bloggers about why you should “LIMIT TECHNOLOGY” for children.

 1. Tablet Use Results in Less Muscle by Your Therapy Source

 2. Tips for Limiting Screen time in Kids before Age Two by Sarah Lyon on Growing Hands-on Kids